tIoImIcIaItI/Meet-Up-Event-Planner/README.md

 Tabbing again will exit the list.
 - Once entered, the `UP` and `DOWN` arrow keys will move the selection to the previous and next items respectively.
 - On an item has been selected, the `RIGHT` and `LEFT` arrow keys will move focus to and from the delete button respectively.
-- Once focused, the delete button may be clicked with the `SPACE` key.
+- Once focused, the delete button may be clicked with the `SPACE` key (standard behavior).
 - Clicking an item selects and focuses it.

 ### Error Handling